yasaminjafarian/Mannequin-Data-Download-and-Extract/README.md

 5. your data will be downloaded in data folder in extracted directory (e.g. ~/MannequinChallenge/train/data/) each folder in the data directory represent each txt file.

+## extract the frames
+1. once you downloaded the videos from youtube, you should extract the frames for each video based on the frame timesteps given in the txt files.

+2. for that I use opencv library. you can install it:
+- $ pip install opencv-python

+3. again for each dataset (train,test, or validation) put the extract.py in the code folder (e.g. ~/MannequinChallenge/train/code/extract.py)

+4. change the variable "num_of_frames" in line 25 to the number of folders in data directory (e.g. ~/MannequinChallenge/train/data/)

+5. run extract.py:
+- $ python extract.py